TheSwerik/ProjectLuna/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-I actually dont know what license I use or I will use, need to look into that.
+I actually don't know what license I use or I will use, need to look into that.

 ## Acknowledgments